DETERMINE YOUR GROW SPACE

 Where you grow your marijuana plants is important, whether you choose inside or outside.
 You should make sure you choose a good spot that is not frequently used, such as your basement, an attic or a small closet.
 The growing location will need electrical outlets inside or nearby.
 You should plan for any repairs to be done prior to starting your grow room so that no one stumbles across your secret.
 Once you have chosen a growing location, it then becomes time to prepare.
 We are going to assume that a closet was the location of choice for the purposes of this guide.
 First you will need flat white paint covering all of the walls You do not want to use aluminum foil as that can reflect light poorly, damaging the leaves.
 Next you will need to cover the entire closet floor with plastic so that you do not wind up with water damage on the floors.

-You will need a container of some sort to grow your marijuana plants.
+You will need a container of some sort to grow your cannabis plants.
 Most people use plastic pots.
 The bigger the pot, the larger your final plant will be.
 Cover the bottom inch (2.5 cm) of the pot with gravel to increase drainage.
 Follow that up with good-quality top or potting soil with a mixture of sand.
 If you decide to use buckets, make sure you drill drainage holes in it first.
 Make sure each pot you use is totally sterile before starting this process.
 We recommend using alcohol or bleach, rinsing it clean when done.

 You will need lights to mimic sunlight to your marijuana plants.
 You can choose fluorescent bulbs, which are cheaper, cooler and efficient, metal halide (MH) bulbs which are a bit more expensive but much brighter on your plants, or High-Pressure Sodium (HPS) bulbs which are equally as bright as MH bulbs but not quite as warm.
 Both the MH and HPS bulbs require you to buy a ballast in order to use them.
 You will also need a good source of ventilation.